-- Type of clothing is vital in minimising health risks associated with exercise in heat. - Fabrics that minimise heat storage and enhance sweat evaporation should be selected.
+The type of clothing worn is vital in minimising health risks associated with exercise in heat.
+Fabrics that minimise heat storage and enhance sweat evaporation should be selected.

-- Light weight, light coloured, loose fitting clothes, made of natural fibres or composite fabrics with high wicking (absorption) properties, that provide for adequate ventilation are recommended as the most appropriate clothing in the heat.
-This clothing should complement the existing practices in Australia that protect the skin against permanent damage from the sun. - This should apply to the clothing worn by players, umpires, other officials and volunteers.
+Light weight, light coloured, loose fitting clothes, made of natural fibres or composite fabrics with high wicking (absorption) properties, that provide for adequate ventilation are recommended as the most appropriate clothing in the heat.
+This clothing should complement the existing practices in Australia that protect the skin against permanent damage from the sun.
+This should apply to the clothing worn by athletes, technical and other officials and volunteers.

-Protective clothing

-If clothing is worn for protective reasons, ensure that it is worn only while training and competing in hot weather.
-Some examples include leathers in motorcycling and mountain biking, protective equipment for hockey goalkeepers and softball and baseball umpires.
+Protective clothing: If clothing is worn for protective reasons, ensure that it is worn only while training and competing in hot weather.
+Some examples include cycling helmets and technical official vests.
 Remove non-breathable clothing as soon as possible if the participants or officials are feeling unwell in hot conditions.
 Start cooling the body immediately via ventilation and/or a cool spray such as a soaker hose or a hand-held spray and a fan.